mcjkurz/histfig/README.md

 Chat with historical figures using RAG-enhanced AI.
 Upload documents and have conversations in their authentic style.

+Read a related blog post on the *Digital Orientalist*: https://digitalorientalist.com/2025/12/26/voices-from-the-past-retrieval-augmented-dialogues-with-chinese-historical-figures/

 ![Screenshot](img/screenshot_1.png)

 ## Quick Start